void

 Pohled do Neklanovy ulice směrem severozápadním, kolem 1930

-Neklanova ulice is mentioned in connection with the story about locksmith Voborník who was such a good man that he brought a drinking companion home.
-His wife did not approve though.
-This is a story that Švejk tells Sappeur Vodička to encourage him to keep a low profile during his assignment to deliver the letter to Etelka Kakonyi.
+Neklanova ulice is mentioned in connection with the story about locksmith Voborník, who was such a good man that he brought a drinking companion home.
+His wife disapproved, though.
+This is a story that Švejk tells Sappeur Vodička to encourage him to keep a low profile during his assignment to deliver the letter to Mrs. Etelka Kakonyi.

 Background

-Neklanova ulice is a street in Vyšehrad that stretches along the railway line in the Botič valley.
+Neklanova ulice is a street in Vyšehrad that runs along the railway line in the Botič valley.

 A tragic event

-In the autumn of 1909 newspapers reported a grotesque event that took place in a pub at No. 80 in this street.
-The young electro-installer Jindřich Stepien shot himself in the mouth with revolver in full view of his comrades and other pub guests.
-Amongst them were three men describes as technicians, including a certain Jaroslav Hašek.
+In the autumn of 1909, newspapers reported a grotesque event in a pub at No. 80 on this street[a].
+The young electrical installer Jindřich Stepien shot himself in the mouth with a revolver in full view of his friends and other pub guests.
+Among them were three men described as technicians, including a certain Jaroslav Hašek.

-It is however unlikely that it was the author Jaroslav Hašek who witnessed the tragedy.
-The witness Hašek is described as technician (or an engineering student), and it was reported that he lived in Ječná ulice.
-At the time the author officially resided above Klamovka.
-On the other hand Hašek socialised a lot with engineering students but it appears strange that he would give the police a false address and also lie about his occupation.
-In any case there is no connection between the anecdote in the novel and the tragic suicide.
+It is, however, unlikely that the author of The Good Soldier Švejk observed the tragedy.
+The witness named Jaroslav Hašek is described as a technician (or an engineering student), and it was reported that he lived in Ječná ulice.
+At the time, our Hašek officially lived above Klamovka.
+On the other hand, Hašek socialised with engineering students, but it seems strange that he would give the police a false address and lie about his occupation.
+In any case, there is no connection between the anecdote in the novel and the tragic suicide.

 Quote(s) from the novel